massclown/HalfSwordTrainerMod/README.md

 Use `F5` or the on-screen button to undo the last spawned thing.
 It can be used repeatedly to undo many things.

+> If you want to find a particular random variant of some item, select it in the menu, then go unpause the game, and repeatedly press the corresponding `F1` - `F4` button, and if you don't like it, press `F5` to undo.

 ### Killing NPCs

 Use `K` or the on-screen button to kill all the NPCs that were spawned by the game or by you.
 May crash the game sometimes, but should work better now.